 Monday April 15th: Plato, the Parthenon, and Liberal Education

 Friday April 19th: Rory Hanlon (UChicago): Aristotle and the Problem of Psychic Parthood

 Friday April 26th (11.30-1, Rosenwald 215): Brooke Holmes (Princeton): Pain as Contagion: Pseudo-Aristotelian Problemata Book 7 and the Mechanics of Sympathy

 Friday April 26th-Saturday April 27th: Lucretius’ On the Nature of Things: Bringing Enlightenment to the Romans.
 A conference featuring presentations by Monica Gale, Brooke Holmes, David Konstan, Pamela Zinn, Rik Peters and Amber Ace.

 Monday May 6th: Reviel Netz: Scale, Space and Canon in Ancient Literary Culture (time and location tbd)

 Tuesday May 7th: Reviel Netz will give a seminar on Greek and Latin technical literature, focussing on the first four pages of Asclepiodotus’ Tactics.

-Friday May 10th: Melina Garibovic (UChicago): Plotinus on the Recognition of Beauty
+Friday May 10th: Melina Garibovic (UChicago): The Aesthetic Experience of Moral Beauty

 Thursday May 23rd and Friday May 24th: the Annual Ancient Philosophy Graduate Student Conference